Saipriya7890/Bank-Customer-Churn-Prediction/README.md

 # Bank Customer Churn Prediction

 Welcome to the **Bank Customer Churn Prediction** project!
-This application uses machine learning to predict whether a customer is likely to leave a bank based on their transaction history, demographics, and other behavioral data.
+This System uses machine learning to predict whether a customer is likely to leave a bank based on their transaction history, demographics, and other behavioral data.

 ---